Health Psychology (journal)

 Health Psychology is a monthly, peer-reviewed academic journal published by the American Psychological Association.
 The journal is "devoted to understanding the scientific relations among psychological factors, behavior and physical health and illness."
-The editor-in-chief is Kenneth E. Freedland (Washington University in St. Louis).
+The editor-in-chief is John M. Ruiz (University of Arizona).

 Abstracting and indexing

 This journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 5.556".